CMDRSpirit/RollercoasterDesigner/README.md

 - Apart from example assets, there are no tracks or cars being delivered (for the moment).
 This is up to you to model your custom cars, tracks and scenery.

 ## Wiki
-The Wiki contains information about how the toolset works, how to build a simple rollercoaster and importing NoLimits 2 tracks.
+The [Wiki](https://github.com/CMDRSpirit/RollercoasterDesigner/wiki) contains information about how the toolset works, how to build a simple rollercoaster and importing NoLimits 2 tracks.

+## Example Coasters
+- Expedition Geforce Recreation (Holiday Park): Coming soon

 ## Features
 - Spline based track editor